royrrainey/Community-Capital-Terraform-Technical-Challange/README.md

 your design decisions.

 ## Solution
-This project relies on components found in a private repository [Private Repo Link](https://github.com/geekincorp-devops/tech-challange-community-capital).
+This project relies on components found in a private repository in a seperate account [Private Repo Account Link](https://github.com/geekincorp-devops).
 If you need access to this repository, please send a email request to info@geekinc.co for access